 It’s been nine months since I’ve joined the UFC gym and my body transformation has been unbelievable.
 While I have not lost a single pound on the scale, I’ve dropped two pant sizes and one shirt size.
 My body is muscular, toned and fit…but most importantly, I’m healthy again.
-For the first time in years, my confidence level is off the chart and I have a never-ending spike in serenity and positive mental health.
+For the first time in years, my confidence level is off the charts and I have a never-ending spike in serenity and positive mental health.
 I feel happy, I feel alive, I feel productive, I feel healthy, I feel inspired, I feel comfortable, I feel excited and I feel ME again.

 Getting back in tune with my athletic roots has given me a sense of self I didn’t know I was missing.
 I’ve realized that so much of my internal happiness is due to the way I treat myself.
 When I eat healthy and use the body I’ve been given in an active and progressive manner, I ultimately feel at one with myself emotionally, mentally and physically.
 I’ve gained a newfound respect and love for myself that I believe will soon transpire into other aspects of my life that I have less control of.
 If I keep exerting the happiness and positivity I feel about myself out into the world, then the rest will eventually fall into place; my career, my love life, my friends and family, and my writing.